Special Highest Court: Composition

 The Court is presided over by the seniormost president of either the Court of Cassation or the Council of State.

 When the Special Highest Court: a) resolves the conflicts between the administration and the courts or between the administrative and the civil courts or between the Chamber of Accounts and the other courts, or b) resolves a dispute about the constitutionality of a legal provision or about the real meaning of a legal provision, then the Court comprises two extra members: two (full) professors of Law, appointed by lot.

 History

 The history of the Special Highest Court is quite short, as it was first founded by the Constitution of 1975.
 Its organisation and function is regulated by the article 100 of the Constitution of 1975/1986/2001 and the Law 345/1976.
-Germs of this Court exist in the article 73 of the Constitution of 1952 (providing for a special electoral court) and in the constitutions of the military junta (1967-1974), providing for a special court resolving the disputes between the Supreme Courts.
+Germs of this Court exist in the article 73 of the Constitution of 1952 (providing for a special electoral court) and in the constitutions of the military junta (1967-1974), providing for a dedicated constitutional court, as well as a special court resolving the disputes between the Supreme Courts.